sepriis/portfolio/README.txt

-This is the file used to build my personal data analytics portfolio website.
+This is the files used to build my personal data analytics portfolio website.